 --COLLEGE STUDENTS: Include proof of student status at the time of production.
 (Copy of student ID or transcript.)

 --YOUNG FILMMAKERS: Include a copy of your state or student id verifying your age at the time of completion of the film.
 You may submit a letter from a teacher if you do not have photo ID.

 --OKLAHOMA RESIDENTS: Include proof of residence or proof that the entry was shot predominantly in the state of Oklahoma.

 --Accepted entries must submit at least one digital, horizontal 300dpi still photo from the film and at least one web-ready still at 72dpi and 560x315 pixels.
 Also submit film posters in .jpg format if available.

-Trophies accompanied with a certificate will be awarded in each category as well as an Audience Award.
+Trophies accompanied with a certificate will be awarded in each category as well as a Best of Fest Award.

 *Additional jury prizes may be given out